openearth/aeolis-python/docs/user/model.rst

 purposes of this beach sediment supply function, the shoreline is defined as the seaward boundary of the beach profile (default xshoreline and zshoreline are 0 m; e.g., Figure 1e-f)) and shoreline change rate (SCR) is the rate of change at the 0 m contour.
-Four specific methods, specified in the input file as `method_sed_supply`, are implemented, as follows below:
+Four specific methods, usable in a callback function and specified in the input file as `method_sed_supply`, are implemented, as follows below:

 `wet_bed_reset`maintains stability of the bed by assuming any beach volume